 ACRL/ARL/ODLOS/PLA Building Cultural Proficiencies for Racial Equity Framework Task Force

 ACRL, along with ALA’s Office for Diversity, Literacy and Outreach Services (ODLOS); the Public Library Association (PLA); and the Association of Research Libraries (ARL), launched a Call for Volunteers in September 2019, and formed a Joint Task Force to develop a framework for cultural proficiencies in racial equity.
 The Building Cultural Proficiencies for Racial Equity framework will serve as a foundational resource to help public and academic libraries build inclusive cultures, within libraries and their broader communities, through guidelines on the development and implementation of organizational policies and professional practices that support diverse libraries with a diverse workforce.
 When a draft Framework is available, a public call for comments will be shared by all four organizations.
-The timeline will include requests for comments in spring 2021, with the final document expected in summer 2021.
+The timeline will include requests for comments in fall 2021, with the final document expected by the end of 2021.
 More info on the task force can be found in Library Journal.

-Board and Budget & Finance Working Group
+Joint Board and Budget & Finance EDI Working Group

 ACRL is active in advocating for policy and legislation through the ALA Washington Office, as well as through coalition work with groups such as the Open Access Working Group and the Library Copyright Alliance (LCA) for joint work with ALA and the Association of Research Libraries (ARL).
 To increase ACRL's visibility and influence in the arena of higher education policy development, legislation, and best practices, ACRL speaks out on important issues, including equity, diversity and inclusion.
 When ACRL signs a letter of support or responds to a request for comments, it is shared through ACRL communication channels, including ACRL Insider, and added to the ACRL Speaks Out webpage.